 Yes.
-The transplanted hair is removed from one area of the body (donor site) and transferred to another (recipient site).
-The transferred tissue is not "rejected" as it is not foreign tissue.
+In an FUE hair transplant procedure, the transplanted hair is removed from one area of the body (donor site) and transferred to another (recipient site).
+The transferred tissue is not “rejected” as it is not foreign tissue.
 The transplanted hair maintains its own characteristics; color, texture, growth rate, and curl, after transplantation and re-growth.
 The vitality of the grafted follicle is maintained by the rich blood supply to the scalp.
 Originally, large circular grafts containing 15-20 hairs were transplanted resulting in noticeable and unnatural results.

 Over the years, instruments and techniques have been developed that allow us to achieve truly natural results by transplanting small grafts very close together called single follicle hair transplantation.
 We have found that hair grows from the scalp in groups of 1, 2, and 3 hair follicles.
 We transfer these groups of follicles after eliminating the excess surrounding fatty tissue.
 This allows the grafts to be placed closer together resulting in a denser and more natural result.